ritik712prasad/-Python-Programming-/README.md

 # -Python-Programming-Core-Overview
 Welcome to the Python Programming Core-Overview Learning Journey repository! 🐍✨

+## Acknowledgment
+I explored various resources to successfully navigate my learning journey of Python.
+I visited multiple websites, referred to notes from Durga Software Solutions, sought guidance from my college professor, and these combined efforts significantly contributed to a smoother and faster learning experience.
+I express my gratitude to all those who have been instrumental in supporting my learning process.

 ## Overview
 This comprehensive guide is designed for beginners to advance their skills in Python programming.
 Explore the following units to master key concepts, from Python basics to machine learning.
+I have gathered a variety of documented notes from different sources to enhance the quality.

 ## Prerequisites